stonysystems/depfast-ae/README.md

 - `N_client`(int): number of client
 - `N_concurrent`(int): max number of outstanding requests each client can have
 - `protocol`(string): consensus protocol to run, please use `fpga_raft` for Raft and `copilot` for Copilot
-- `env`(string): run on single node or a distributed cluster, use `local` to run on a single node and `non-local` to run on a distributed cluster
+- `env`(string): run on single node or a distributed cluster, use `local` to run on a single machine and `non-local` to run on a distributed cluster

 e.g. the following command
 ```sh